 A Child Arrangement Order can be applied for without permission from the court if you fit certain criteria.
 To apply for a Child Arrangement Order you must fit one of the conditions below:

-- A parent, guardian or special guardian of the child/children
+- A parent, guardian, or special guardian of the child

 - An individual who already has Parental Responsibility

-- An individual who already has a Residence Order for that child or children
+- An individual who already has a Residence Order or Child Arrangements Order – live with in respect of the child

 - Any spouse or civil partner if the child is part of that family